-2. It is of utmost importance to maintain the sustainability of public finance amidst the economic downturn.
-Therefore, we will have zero growth in the civil service establishment in 2021-22 in order to contain the growth in establishment expenditure.
-The projected civil service establishment by end-March 2022 will be 197 646 posts.
-We have encouraged bureaux and departments to enhance effectiveness through re-prioritisation, internal redeployment and streamlining of work processes, so that the workload can be coped with even without increase in civil service establishment.
+2. The Government's target of zero growth in the civil service establishment will remain unchanged in 2022-23, with the aim of ensuring the sustainability of public finances.
+The projected civil service establishment by end-March 2023 will be about 197 000 posts.
+We encourage bureaux and departments to enhance effectiveness and efficiency through re-prioritisation, internal redeployment and streamlining of work processes, so that the workload can be coped with even without increase in civil service establishment.